Dual Diagnosis Treatment Princeton, IL

 Psychological Services - 37.4 miles from Princeton, IL

-Psychological Services is a dual-diagnosis treatment center in Morrison, Illinois that provides treatment for substance use and mental health disorders that include bipolar disorder as well as eating disorders.
+Psychological Services is a dual diagnosis treatment center in Morrison, IL that offers treatment for mental health and substance use disorders that include major depressive disorder as well as paranoid personality disorder.

 Address: 230 East Main Street, Suite 100, Morrison, IL 61270 in Whiteside County